dgarrison63/agility2018/lab3.rst

 * Step 1: Deploy a demo application
 * Step 2: Create a service to expose the demo application
-* Step 3: Create a ConfigMap that declares desired BIG-IP configuration
+* Step 3: Create a Route that defines routing rules based on hostname
 * Step 4: Review the BIG-IP configuration

 **Step 1:** Deploy demo application